Bon Cop, Bad Cop 2

 Bon Cop, Bad Cop 2 is a 2017 Canadian action comedy film directed by Alain DesRochers.
 A sequel to the 2006 film Bon Cop, Bad Cop, it stars Colm Feore and Patrick Huard in a reprisal of their original roles.
-Filmed in Montreal with a budget of $10 million, the film bombed, earning $7 million at the box office, but was also one of the highest-grossing Canadian films of 2017.
+Filmed in Montreal with a budget of $10 million, the film earned $7 million at the box office.
+It was also one of the highest-grossing Canadian films of 2017.
 The film was nominated for Achievement in Make-up at the 2018 Canadian Screen Awards.

 Plot

 David Bouchard steals a street-racing car in Montreal, eludes pursuers, and delivers it to a chop shop.
 Shortly after, the Royal Canadian Mounted Police (RCMP) (Note: Ward initially identifies himself as GRC – Gendarmerie Royale du Canada – the French name for the Royal Canadian Mounted Police.) raid the garage, led by David's old colleague, Martin Ward.
 While fighting, David tells Martin that he is working for the Sûreté du Québec, and they improvise a scenario for David to escape while preserving his cover.
 They decide to combine their investigations but when David calls them partners, Martin notes that he will be in charge.
 David crashes the get-away vehicle, is shot, and takes drugs to make his escape story believable to mob boss Sylvio DiPietro and his henchman Mike Dubois.

 DiPietro announces that he needs 25 cars in 5 days.
 While staying at a strip club run by Mike, David observes the customers behind this mysterious order.
 Martin follows the three men to the Consulate General of the United States, Montreal, but when he returns the next day, he is obstructed by bureaucrats and gains no information.

 Mike remains suspicious of David's escape from the raid and shows DiPietro evidence implicating David of collusion with Martin.
 Martin learns of this through surveillance and orders David to abort the operation, but David refuses and returns to DiPietro's headquarters, where he is tasked with delivering a stolen car across the border to Maine.
 When David arrives at a small town main street, surveillance of DiPietro and his customers leads Martin to believe they are preparing to remotely detonate a car bomb.
 Martin orders David to run, which he does after driving the car away from innocent bystanders.
 The car explodes and David surrenders to inept local law enforcement.

 The FBI led by Agent Blaine arrive after several hours, followed shortly by Martin who is promptly arrested.
 Handcuffed together in the interrogation room, Martin and David discuss their lives: David's daughter is entering the provincial police academy while Martin is estranged from his son Jonathan – whom he hasn't been able to tell about his Lou Gehrig's disease diagnosis.
 They vow to solve the case so that Martin can retire as a hero.
 The next morning, Blaine releases them, dismissing their warnings and treating the explosion as an isolated incident.